 For now, it seems reasonable to work from the assumption that there might never be a Dogecoin cap limit.

 Has Dogecoin Ever Been Capped?

 In the eight years since Dogecoin’s creation, there’s never been a cap on the crypto.
 In fact, for much of those eight years, no one thought much about DOGE at all and it traded for less than a penny.
-The meme featuring a Shiba Inu dog was popular in 2014 and 2015, so Dogecoin had some popularity back then.

 3 Reasons Why Dogecoin Doesn’t Have a Cap

-Rumor has it that the decision to not cap the supply of DOGE was intentional on the part of developers.
+Some say the decision to not cap the supply of DOGE was intentional on the part of developers.
 They wanted to create a currency that people would be more likely to spend.
 DOGE was created as a joke, but it was also intended to be used for transactional purposes.

 The DOGE developers set out to create a cryptocurrency that would differ from Bitcoin in several key ways.
 Most if not all of those ways stem from the fact that there is no Dogecoin max supply.